eyedeekay/firefox.profile.i2p/DETAILS.md

 These are the modified settings used for NoScript:

+        # In order to disable all scripts by default, uncomment the following line...
+        # user_pref("capability.policy.maonoscript.javascript.enabled", "noAccess");
+        # and comment out the following line
         user_pref("capability.policy.maonoscript.javascript.enabled", "allAccess");
         user_pref("capability.policy.maonoscript.sites", "[System+Principal] about: about:tbupdate about:tor chrome: resource: blob: mediasource: moz-extension: moz-safe-about: about:neterror about:certerror about:feeds about:tabcrashed about:cache");
         user_pref("noscript.default", "[System+Principal] about: about:tbupdate about:tor chrome: resource: blob: mediasource: moz-extension: moz-safe-about: about:neterror about:certerror about:feeds about:tabcrashed about:cache");